How to Get Rid of Raccoons

 - How to Get Rid Of

 Raccoons invade your yard or home in search of food.
-Make your yard less inviting and your raccoon control plan more successful by eliminating any potential food sources.
+Make your yard less inviting and your raccoon control plan more successful by eliminating any potential food sources that might attract them.

 Remove trash and secure garbage bins.